smbutterfield/ibmt17-18/_02-scales-keys-triads-7chords/2a2-ex-scales.md

 ---
 layout: chapter
-title: 2a Examples - Scales and Scale Degrees - Major, Minor, and Chromatic
+title: 2a Examples - Scales and Scale Degrees - Diatonic and Chromatic
 abc: true
 ---